spokestack/react-native-spokestack-tray/README.md

       }}
       // The NLU models are downloaded and then cached
       // when the app is first installed.
-      // These files can be made manually or
-      // exported from existing Alexa, Dialogflow, or
-      // Jovo models.
       // See https://spokestack.io/docs/concepts/nlu
-      // for more info.
+      // for more info on NLU.
       nlu={{
         nlu: 'https://somecdn/nlu.tflite',
         vocab: 'https://somecdn/vocab.txt',